 Morgan Stanley is committed to providing a work environment where all individuals with or without disabilities can achieve their full potential.
 In this regard, the firm provides a variety of support for employees based on their needs.
 In the Tokyo office, we have employees who are aspiring to qualify for the Paralympic as athletes and the firm has supported them as they participate in competitions and training activities.

-“disABILITY Network” was established to create a forum for individuals with disabilities, those that work closely with or care for individuals with disabilities, and for allies of the community to support one another through engaging discussions and relevant content.
+“Enable Network” was established to create a forum for individuals with disabilities, those that work closely with or care for individuals with disabilities, and for allies of the community to support one another through engaging discussions and relevant content.
 The network will be a vehicle to discuss opportunities, key issues and challenges to create an inclusive environment regardless of whether you have a disability or not.
 Please see Employee Network for more information.

 While disclosure is a personal choice and employees vary in their preferences to disclose, Morgan Stanley’s “Disability Disclosure Guide” is intended to assist employees make an informed decision to disclose.